aosabook/500lines/dagoba/chapter.md

 Now's a good time to introduce some new friends:

-A *program* is a series of steps.
+A *program* is a series of *steps*.
 Each step is like a pipe in a pipeline -- a piece of data comes in one end, is transformed in some fashion, and goes out the other end.
 Our pipeline doesn't quite work like that, but it's a good first approximation.

-Each step in our program can have *state*, and query.state is a list of per-step state that index correlates with the list of steps in query.program.
+Each step in our program can have *state*, and ```query.state``` is a list of per-step state that index correlates with the list of steps in query.program.

 A *gremlin* is a creature that travels through the graph doing our bidding.
 They trace their heritage back to Tinkerpop's Blueprints and the Gremlin query language.
 They remember where they've been and allow us to find answers to interesting questions.

 Remember that query we wanted to answer?
 The one about Thor's second cousins once removed?
 We decided ```Thor.parents.parents.parents.children.children.children``` was a pretty good way of expressing that.
-Each of the ```parents``` and ```children``` instances is a *step* in our *program*.
-Each step is a reference to a *pipetype*, which is just a function with a specific signature.
+Each ```parents``` or ```children``` instance is a step in our program.
+Each of those steps contains a reference to its *pipetype*, which is the function that performs that step's operation.

-The actual query in our system might look like ```g.v('Thor').out().out().out().in().in().in()```.
+That query in our actual system might look like ```g.v('Thor').out().out().out().in().in().in()```.
 Each of the steps is a function call, and so they can take *arguments*.
 The interpreter passes the step's arguments and state in to the step's pipetype function, along with a gremlin from the previous step, if there was one.

 We'll need a way to add steps to our query.
 Here's a helper function for that: